Clarencz/FinWiz/README.md

 ## 3. Installation

-To install QuantApp, follow these steps:
+To install QuantApp, follow these steps: ensure you have microsoft build tools(msvc) installed in your windows system to procede:

 1.  **Clone the repository:**
     ```bash